maddadder/setup-neonkube/ReadMe.md

 2. Follow instructions in ingress
 3. Follow instructions in temporal
 4. Follow instructions in registry
+5. Follow instructions in couchbase
-5. Follow instructions in couchclient
+6. Follow instructions in couchclient